a1ei/liif_gittor/README.md

 <div align="center">Figure 1: Training loss curves of PyTorch and Jittor implementations (first 25 epochs).</div>
 As shown in Fig. 1, due to computational constraints, I only ran the training for 25 epochs.
 It can be observed that the Jittor implementation converges faster than the official PyTorch version within this range.
-However, it is likely that the PyTorch version would achieve much better performance if allowed to train for more epochs.
+However, it is likely that the PyTorch version would achieve the same performance if allowed to train for more epochs.

 ### Runtime Logs